AP Week in Pictures: Global - KESQ

 AP Week in Pictures: Global

-From a volcanic eruption in Iceland to migrants crossing the U.S.-Mexico border, preparations for Passover in Jerusalem and a wounded protester in Myanmar, this gallery highlights some of the most compelling images made in the past week by The Associated Press from around the world.
+From color-drenched Holi revelers in India to college basketball players in Texas and students dancing in Kabul, this photo gallery highlights some of the most compelling images made or published in the past week by The Associated Press from around the world.

 The selection was curated by AP photo editors Jacqueline Larma, Enric Marti and Patrick Sison.